resolume/ffgl/README.md

 Also more examples are available on this [repo](https://github.com/flyingrub/ffgl/tree/more/).

 ## Master branch changes since FFGL 2.2
+- Replaced glload by glew, enabling OpenGL 4.6 extensions to be used inside plugins.
+Plugins may need to add deps/glew.props to their project's property pages for them to link to the binary.
-*None yet, you can suggest a change by creating an issue.
-In the issue describe the problem that has to be solved and if you want a suggestion on how it could be solved.*
+*You can suggest a change by creating an issue.
+In the issue describe the problem that has to be solved and if you want, a suggestion on how it could be solved.*

 ## Quickstart